allenokech/SFIA2-Project/README.md

 ![OG-Risk](./documentation/Original-Risk-Assessment.png)

-As I grew further into the project, I imporoved and added to the original risk assessment.
-It occured to me that there were certain areas within the project, especially its infrastructure that could greatly affect its success.
+As I grew further into the project, I added to the original risk assessment.
+It became obvious to me that there some potential, glaring risks within certain areas of the project that could greatly affect its success.
+See below for the additions made.
 ##### Updated Risk Assessment

 ![Final-Risk](./documentation/Final-Risk-Assessment.png)